-1. Screw

-2. Remove the defective bulb by pushing it in and turning it counterclockwise.
+- 1. Screw - 2.
+Remove the burnt-out bulb by pushing it in and turning it counterclockwise.

-- 1. Turn signal light bulb - Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
+- 1. Turn signal light bulb - 3.
+Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
 Install the lens by installing the screws.

-Do not overtighten the screws, otherwise the lens may break.
+NOTICE: Do not overtighten the screws, otherwise the lens may break.
+[ECA10681]

 Supporting the motorcycle